code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/getDirection.md

 [short_description]

-Gets the current direction that the turtle is facing.
+Returns (gets) the current direction that the turtle is facing.

 [/short_description]